 |Trigonometry||Angles and their measures in degrees and radians.
 Trigonometric ratios.
 Trigonometric identities Sum and difference formulae.
 Multiple and Sub-multiple angles.
 Inverse trigonometric functions.
 Applications-Height and distance, properties of triangles.|

-General Knowledge: The question paper comprises of general knowledge and covers the subjects that include Physics, Chemistry, Social Studies, General Science, Geography and Current Events.
+General Knowledge: The question paper comprises general knowledge and covers subjects that include Physics, Chemistry, Social Studies, General Science, Geography, and Current Events.

-Preparation and Properties of Hydrogen, Oxygen, Glass, Ink, Paper, Cement, Paints, Safety Matches, and Gun-Powder, Carbon – different forms, Physical and Chemical changes.
+Preparation and Properties of Hydrogen, Oxygen, Glass, Ink, Paper, Cement, Paints, Safety Matches, Gun-Powder, Carbon – different forms, Physical and Chemical changes.
 Symbols, Formulas and simple Chemical Equations, Law of Chemical Combination (excluding problems).
-Properties of Air and Water, Acids, bases and salts, Elements, Nitrogen and Carbon-Di-oxide, Oxidation and Reduction, Material used in the preparation of substances like soap, Mixtures and Compounds, Fertilizers – Natural and Artificial, Elementary ideas about the Structure of Atom, Atomic, Equivalent and Molecular Weights, Valency.
+Properties of Air and Water, Acids, bases and salts, Elements, Nitrogen, and Carbon-Di-oxide, Oxidation, and Reduction, Material used in the preparation of substances like soap, Mixtures and Compounds, Fertilizers – Natural and Artificial, Elementary ideas about the Structure of Atom, Atomic, Equivalent and Molecular Weights, Valency.

-Basis of Life Balanced Diet, Achievements of Eminent Scientists, Difference between the living and non-living, Elementary knowledge of human Body and its important organs, Food – Source of Energy for man, Growth and Reproduction in Plants and Animals, – Cells, Protoplasms and Tissues, Constituents of food, Common Epidemics, their causes and prevention, The Solar System – Meteors and Comets, Eclipses.
+Basis of Life Balanced Diet, Achievements of Eminent Scientists, Difference between the living and non-living, Elementary knowledge of the Human Body and its important organs, Food – Source of Energy for man, Growth, and Reproduction in Plants and Animals, – Cells, Protoplasms and Tissues, Constituents of food, Common Epidemics, their causes and prevention, The Solar System – Meteors and Comets, Eclipses.

-Knowledge of Important events that have happened in India in recent years, Current important world events, prominent personalities – both Indian and International including those connected with cultural activities and sports.
+Knowledge of Important events in India in recent years, Current important world events, and prominent personalities – both Indian and International, including those connected with cultural activities and sports.

 Welcome to the NDA Exam!
 This is where you will find all of the material that you need to know for the NDA.
-We will go over the topics that will be on the test, the format of the test, and the study resources that you can use to get ready for the test.
+We will go over the topics on the test, the format of the test, and the study resources you can use to get ready for the test.

-Those who are going to appear NDA Exam then having exam pattern knowledge surely play an important role for them because all the key information related to the exam such as the Number of Questions, Marking Scheme, duration of the exam has been featured in this section so those who are going to appear the exam need to follow entire listed tables to get accurate answers.
+For those who are going to appear NDA Exam then having exam pattern knowledge surely plays an important role for them because all the key information related to the exam such as the Number of Questions, Marking Scheme, and duration of the exam has been featured in this section so those who are going to appear the exam need to follow entire listed tables to get accurate answers.

 Paper I- Mathematics